danvaduvasv/vibe-coding-titans/README.md

 ## ⚠️ Important Notes

-### Geoapify API Usage
+### API Usage
-- Requires a free Geoapify API key (generous free tier available)
+- **Geoapify**: Requires a free API key (generous free tier available)
+- **OpenAI**: Requires API key for AI trip planning features
+- **Mapbox**: Optional API key for enhanced routing (free tier available)
-- Each search query counts toward your monthly request limit
+- Each search query counts toward your monthly request limits
-- Historical spots are only fetched when you click the "Find Historical Spots" button
+- Historical spots are only fetched when you manually trigger searches
-- You control when API calls are made, helping manage usage
-- Free tier includes 3,000 requests per day
-- Much more cost-effective than AI-based solutions
+- Trip planning uses OpenAI API for intelligent suggestions
+- Routing calculations use Mapbox API for accurate directions

 ### Development vs Production
 - Current implementation makes direct API calls from the browser
 - For production apps with sensitive data, consider server-side API calls
 - Consider implementing caching to reduce API calls and improve performance
-- Geoapify API is safe for browser use with proper key restrictions
+- All APIs are safe for browser use with proper key restrictions

 ### Troubleshooting

 #### Historical Spots Not Appearing
-1. **Check browser console** for detailed Geoapify API response logs
+1. **Check browser console** for detailed API response logs
-2. **Verify API key** is set correctly in `.env` file
+2. **Verify API keys** are set correctly in `.env` file
 3. **Check coordinates** - the app logs all returned places and validation results
-4. **Area coverage** - some areas may have limited historical places in Geoapify's database
+4. **Area coverage** - some areas may have limited historical places in databases
-5. **Demo marker** - if no historical spots are found, a demo marker appears within bounds for testing
+5. **Demo marker** - if no historical spots are found, a demo marker appears for testing

+#### Trip Planning Issues
+1. **Check OpenAI API key** is set correctly
+2. **Verify Mapbox API key** for routing features
+3. **Check search radius** - ensure points are available within radius
+4. **Review console logs** for detailed error information
+5. **Try different trip requests** - vary duration and interests

 #### Debugging Features
 - Open browser developer tools to see detailed logging
-- Fixed 1km × 1km bounds are logged with exact coordinates
-- Geoapify API requests and responses are logged for troubleshooting
+- API requests and responses are logged for troubleshooting
-- Place validation results are logged for each location
-- Bounds violations are logged when places fall outside the search area
-- Distance calculations are logged for verification
+- Trip planning steps and routing calculations are logged
-- Category mapping and data processing steps are logged
+- Distance calculations and validation results are logged
+- Error handling provides specific feedback for issues

 ## 📄 License